|

 Beware of liquid PCEs.
 The 'glue' soon falls off after the stock arrives in the UK from the Far East.
 They effectively revert to a 50 year old super plasticiser technology in terms of effectiveness.

-Every one of these product BBA certificates or the product literature or the safety document confirms that all allegedly waterproofing admixtures for concrete contain a powerful plasticiser.
+Every one of these product BBA certificates or the product literature or the safety document confirms that all allegedly waterproofing admixtures for concrete contain a water reducing plasticiser.
 I believe the rest of what they say to be smoke and mirrors.

 Since 2013 I have travelled to the USA and Asia many times looking for better and better plasticiser.
 The one I have now is very powerful indeed.